 Tolstoyan Movement

 The Tolstoyan movement, inspired by the philosophical and religious views of the renowned Russian novelist Leo Tolstoy, emerged as a significant social movement in the late 19th and early 20th centuries.
 Tolstoy, best known for his literary masterpieces like “War and Peace” and “Anna Karenina,” developed a Christian philosophy deeply influenced by the teachings of Jesus, especially the Sermon on the Mount.
+This movement, also known as Tolstoyanism, was characterized by its adherence to the principles of Christian anarchism, nonviolent resistance, and simple living, which Tolstoy himself embraced in his later years.

 Origins and Philosophy